kensiprell/ktorio.github.io/quickstart/guides/api.md

 {% endcomment %}

-## Associating user to snippets
+## Associating a User with Snippets

 Since we are posting snippets with an authenticated route, we have access to the generated `Principal` that includes the username.
-So we should be able to access that user and associate it to the snippet.
+We should be able to access that user and associate it with the snippet.

-First of all, we will need to associate user information to snippets:
+First of all, we will need to associate user information with snippets:

 ```kotlin
 data class Snippet(val user: String, val text: String)